Hooli-Strike-Team/Group1_Project/User_Stories_Logic_Tutor.md

 * *I want*   to be rewarded for my time and effort spent playing this game
 * *So that*  I am encourged to progress my skills futher and spend more time on the website.

+New Story
+* *As a*   customer
+* *I want*   to see my achievement progress when I am logged in to the game
+* *So that*  I can see how far my skills have progressed.
 <hr>

 Effort Estimation